The Political Science students and faculty

 The Political Science program is designed to stimulate in students a greater awareness and understanding of political institutions, processes, relationships, and their underlying principles.
 We strive to generate in students the requisite interest and skilled civic participation that are so crucial to the maintenance of a just, responsible and democratic society.
 In addition, the program is designed to prepare students for graduate study and law school.
+There are also multiple internship opportunities for these students!

 The Department of Social Sciences offers several scholarship opportunities for our students.
 Review the descriptions of the scholarships below.
 If you meet the eligibility requirements, we encourage you to apply.